About the public evidence hub

 I'm Cathleen, a software engineer and mother of two in Edmonton, Canada.
 I'm not a doctor, nutritionist, or medical professional.
 But I realized I could use my technical skills to solve a problem many parents face: making official health guidelines more accessible.

-That's why I built JupitLunar—not as a medical advice website, but as an intelligent organizing system for authoritative guidance.
+That's why I built Mom AI Agent—not as a medical advice website, but as an organizing system for authoritative guidance.
 Think of it as a librarian for government health guidelines, helping you quickly find what the CDC, AAP, or Health Canada says about your specific question.

-What makes us different is radical transparency.
-We don't claim to have medical experts on staff.
-We don't modify official recommendations.
-We simply organize them by topic, age range, and region, then present them in formats that are easier to understand and search than the original PDFs.
+What matters most to us is transparency.
+We don't claim to replace medical experts or official recommendations.
+We organize guidance by topic, age range, and region, then present them in formats that are easier to understand and search than the original PDFs.

 Source Transparency